Brunch & Batter

 • Place the eggs, flour, milk, salt, sugar, vanilla, and cinnamon in a bowl and whisk until smooth.
 You can also toss the ingredients in a blender and pulse until smooth (scraping down the sides).
 Let the batter rest while the oven is preheating.

-3 large eggs, ½ cup all-purpose flour, ½ cup milk, ¼ teaspoon Kosher or sea salt, 2 tablespoon powdered (confectioner's) sugar, 1 teaspoon pure vanilla extract, ⅛ teaspoon ground cinnamon
+3 large eggs, ½ cup all-purpose flour, ½ cup milk, ¼ teaspoon Kosher or fine sea salt, 2 tablespoon powdered (confectioner's) sugar, 1 teaspoon pure vanilla extract, ⅛ teaspoon ground cinnamon

 3 tablespoon unsalted butter